lindleyw/autonav/readme.txt

 		  first found picture whose name ends with the value given will be selected.
+     exclude="3,dessert" Excludes posts/pages with ID 3 and the slug 'dessert'
+     		  NOTE: To *include* posts or pages by category, author, etc, see the 'postid' parameter.
-     exclude="3,dessert" Excludes posts/pages with ID 3 and the slug 'dessert' combine="x"  Combines table rows as follows (default: "all") all  -- all rows combined into one table none -- each row a separate table
+     combine="x"  Combines table rows as follows (default: "all") all  -- all rows combined into one table none -- each row a separate table